graphprotocol/research/specs/graph-protocol-v1/read-interface/README.md

 **TODO** Add link to Payment Chanel Architecture when ready.

-The `call` method returns the following:
+The `readIndex` method returns the following:
 1. `Object`
  - `data`: `any` - The data retrieved by the read operation.
  - `attestation`: Object - An attestation that `data` is a correct response for the given read operation (see [Attestations](#attestations)).